knovvX/CS302_OS/README.md

 # CS302_OS
-OS labs and assignments of SUSTech 2023 Spring
+SUSTech 2023 Spring OS labs and assignments

 Corrections of assignments are attached